robertnvt/auto-shell-running/README.md

+The current version is for Windows only

-download or clone into the same folder of the atomicals client
+Download or clone into the same folder of the atomicals client

-run python auto-arc20.py
+Run python auto-arc20.py